28 Nov SUNSET, SCENERY AND SIZZLING RACING COMBINE FOR ICONIC CSC RUN BY THE BAY

 43 athletes, including two women, joined the distinguished 1-Hour Club for completing the 12.8km distance in under 60 minutes.
 The notable accomplishment entitles them to a special 1-Hour Club badge, certificate and name on the event website.

 The 6km athletes set off under the illuminated evening skyline, enjoying the cooler temperatures and relaxed non-competitive vibe.
-Runners still received their finish times however, and heading the pack was Mike Goh in 31:25, followed 45 secs later by Hobert Labay and Wei Ming Dai 30 seconds further back.
+Runners in this distance still receive their finish times.
+Heading the pack was Mike Goh in 31:25, followed 45 secs later by Hobert Labay and Wei Ming Dai 30 seconds further back.
 In the female event, Angie Teo took line honours in 35:59, with Sarah Quek closely behind in 36:16 and Jaslyn Tan a minute later in 37:20.

 Participation is a big part of CSC’s ethos, and Government Agencies were encouraged to enter as many runners as possible.
 The Ministry of Health won the Division 1 Best Performing Agency Challenge with 324 runners, Ministry of Education was 2nd with 238 runners, and Land Transport Authority 3rd with 102 runners.
 In Division 2, JTC took the title with 132 runners, closely followed in 2nd place by Republic Polytechnic with 130 runners, and Ministry of Manpower with 60 runners.